Receivable Protection Program (RPP) FAQs

 Are there any other benefits for my company through the RPP?

 Yes.
-IAM operates the RPP Outstanding Invoice Intervention Process, which is the procedure by which IAM intervenes on outstanding invoice amounts owed between members.
-Since implementing this process in 2011, IAM has successfully resolved close to $900,000 USD in unpaid invoices between IAM Members.
+RPP Intervention is the procedure by which IAM formally intervenes on undisputed outstanding invoice amounts greater than $3,000.00 USD owed between members.
+Since implementing this process in 2011, IAM has successfully resolved close to two million in unpaid invoices between IAM Members.

-Under this process, IAM intervenes with the delinquent member (Alleged Debtor) if the debt exceeds $3,000 USD and is more than 120 days old.
+Under this process, IAM formally intervenes with the delinquent member (Alleged Debtor) if the debt exceeds $3,000 USD and is more than 120 days old.
+At the claimants’ request, IAM will send a series of intervention letters to the alleged debtor regarding the unpaid invoices.
 If, after three interventions, the debt remains outstanding, IAM will add the delinquent company to the IAM Alleged Debtor List.
+The IAM Alleged Debtor List is circulated to all IAM Governing and Core Members each month .

 So my company will be able to obtain compensation for unpaid invoices, request IAM intervention on outstanding invoices, and receive advance information about which IAM Members are allegedly not paying their invoices?